MerginMaps/docs/src/setup/subscriptions/index.md

 For details about different subscription plans visit the <MainDomainNameLink id="pricing" desc="pricing"/> page.
 :::

-There are four <MainPlatformName /> subscription plans you can choose from depending on the storage size, support level and other features that you need for your work:
+There are four <MainPlatformName /> subscription plans you can choose from depending on the storage size, support level and other features that you need for your [workspace](../../manage/workspaces/):
 - Free plan for academic or personal (hobby) use
 - Individual plan
 - Professional plan
 - Team plan

 The free plan can be used for commercial use only during the **28 day trial**.